Francisco Primo de Verdad y Ramos: Mexican independence

-News of the second series of abdications was received in Mexico on July 11, 1808.
-The way now seemed open for the Criollo, party to achieve autonomy for New Spain.
+News of the second series of abdications was received in Mexico on 11 July 1808.
+The way now seemed open for the Criollo party to achieve autonomy for New Spain.
 An old Spanish law was invoked that in the absence of the head of state, sovereignty reverts to the people, expressed through their representatives in the Cortes.
 The application of this law would allow a legal route for New Spain to weaken its ties with Spain.
-This was arguably an attempt to preserve the monarchical constitution in the face of foreign aggression, rather than a subversion of it.
+This move was intended to preserve the monarchical constitution in the face of foreign aggression, rather than subvert it.

 On July 19, councilmen Azcárate y Ledesma and Primo de Verdad presented a plan to form a provisional, governing junta for an autonomous New Spain, with Viceroy José de Iturrigaray at its head.
 The justification for this was that the mother country was now occupied by foreign troops, and the royal family was being held prisoner.
 The plan was accepted by the viceroy and the Cabildo, but not by the Audiencia.
 Just as the Cabildo was dominated by liberal criollos, the Audiencia was dominated by conservative peninsulares, large landowners and wealthy businessmen born in Spain.

 On August 9, 1808, at a meeting of Notables called to debate the situation, Primo de Verdad spoke in favor of popular sovereignty.
 Some of the oidores (members of the Audiencia) spoke in rebuttal, declaring the proposal seditious and subversive.
 Inquisitor Bernardo Prado y Ovejero declared it heresy and anathema.
 The Notables adopted an intermediate position — New Spain would recognize no supreme authority other than the King of Spain, now considered to be Ferdinand VII.

 On August 31, 1808, the crisis took a sharper turn with the arrival of Juan Gabriel Jabat, representative of the Junta of Seville, and a message from the Junta of Asturias.
 Both juntas requested New Spain's recognition as the legitimate government of Spain, thus providing evidence of the lack of any legitimate government in the country.

 On September 1, 1808, Melchor de Talamantes, a Peruvian priest and the intellectual leader of the Criollo party, delivered two tracts to the Cabildo, in favor of separation from Spain and the convoking of a Mexican congress.